dwarvesf/playground/CONTRIBUTING.md

 ## Editing tools

 As notes are based on the markdown format, you can literally use any text editor to write down your thought.
 However, we started the Second Brain with [Obsidian](https://obsidian.md/) and most of us continue using it daily for note taking.
 We recommend you to use Obsidian too since the tool offers a robust way of linking documents together as well as providing an incredible searching experience.

+## Map of Content (MoC) Management

+If you are responsible for managing an MoC, make sure to occasionally check in on what areas of interest within a topic is worth connecting and making sure entries have their appropriate tags.